-3.3.6 Installation of shaft coupling: (Vertical hollow shaft motor only)
+3.3.6 Installation of shaft coupling: (Vertical hollow shaft motor only) Bolted Coupling as shown in Fig. 9

 - (a) Bearings are provided to absorb some upward shaft thrust when the coupling is fitted. - (b) The coupling is fastened with bolts. - (c) This coupling type is not auto-release type.